Deadpool & Wolverine: Future

 With the film's release, Reynolds said he was unsure when he would next portray Deadpool.
 Discussing the flashforward that Deadpool sees in the film, in which a dying Deadpool is held by a crying Thor, Reese said it may be ignored moving forward but he expected that the MCU would consider it canonical and work towards that scene appearing in full during a future project.
 In November 2024, Feige said the studio was looking for ways to include Deadpool and Wolverine in future MCU projects.
 The next month, Reynolds said he had some ideas for the character's future.
 He was interested in Deadpool appearing alongside the Avengers or the X-Men, but he did not want the character to join either of those teams because that would be "the end of his journey".
 He felt Deadpool worked well in a supporting or ensemble role and wanted to keep the character paired with Wolverine for future appearances.
 Reynolds was reluctant to feature Deadpool as the lead character of a film again, saying that "works best if you take everything away from him and put his back against the wall.
 I can't really do that again.
 A fourth time feels a little iterative and redundant."
 In April 2025, Reynolds said he was writing an ensemble project, which was revealed the following month to be various script treatments for an ensemble film centered on three or four X-Men characters alongside Deadpool.
 The Hollywood Reporter reported that Reynolds was working independently of Marvel Studios to figure out the film's concept before taking his ideas to them.
 In July 2025, Tatiana Siegel of Variety reported that Marvel Studios executives did not feel a sense of urgency in making a fourth Deadpool film amidst a wider "pullback" of the superhero genre.

+In January 2026, Kim Masters of Puck reported that Reynolds was focused on making the next Deadpool film.
+In April, Reynolds said he had "some stuff kind of written" and reiterated that he wanted Deadpool to be a supporting character and part of a group of characters for the next film.
+Reynolds stated in July that another Deadpool film would be happening "eventually".
+He felt there were some "deep cuts" from the comics that had not been explored in the previous films, specifically highlighting the comics written by Fabian Nicieza and Gerry Duggan.
+Justin Kroll at Deadline Hollywood reported that the next Deadpool film was in early development and had no writer or director attached.